College & Career Planning

 Associates Degree (AS): An Associate's degree is the highest level of education a student can earn at a technical school.
 This degree offers industry-specific instruction as well as a higher number of academic courses.
 Students may also use this option to obtain a General Associate's degree to transfer to a four-year college or university.

 Apprenticeships afford students the opportunity to learn a skill or trade through on-the-job training while getting paid!
 That's right...you can get paid to learn!
-Currently, the average starting pay for apprenticeships is $15/hour, and wages continue to increase as your student gains more knowledge and improves upon their skills.
+Currently, the average starting pay for apprenticeships is $15/hour, and wages continue to increase as students gain more knowledge and improve their skills.

-Comprised of five branches, the Military offers a variety of training and career opportunities comprised of both active-duty and part-time opportunities.
-Full time participantstypically live on base or in military housing, and they can also live in ships or in homes off-base.
-Part time service members include the Reserve and National Guard, and these members train one weekend per month and two weeks per year.
+Comprised of five branches, the Military offers a variety of training and career opportunities, consisting of both active-duty and part-time opportunities.
+Full-time participants typically live on base or in military housing, and they can also live on ships or in homes off-base.
+Part-time service members include the Reserve and National Guard, and these members train one weekend per month and two weeks per year.
 Contrary to what we assume from what we see in the media, there are plenty of options in this field in which students aren't "fighting on the front lines."
 Many of these opportunities allow students to gain an education or skill in which they can be a supportive force for the Military, such as a nurse, electrician, engineer, physician, accountant, and much much more.
 Please see the section below on Military for more information.

 College Planning Resources